Job search secrets of successful job seekers

 - Find effective ways to manage your job search stress so that your anxiety doesn’t become paralyzing or prevent you from making a good impression during job interviews.

-- Be prepared for the interview question, "Please tell us about yourself."
-I tell job hunters to pretend that this question is really, "Why should we hire you?"
+- Be prepared for the interview question, “Please tell us about yourself.”
+I tell job hunters to pretend that this question is, “Why should we hire you?”
 Reframing it in this way helps you to focus your response in a way that is more concise and persuasive.

 - Persist even when you feel like giving up.
 Everything can change in 24 hours when you uncover a new opportunity.

-- Ask for professional help if you feel stuck.
-You can either hire a private career coach, or most communities offer free or low-cost job search assistance through community organizations such as nonprofit employment centers, libraries, and churches.
+- Ask for help if you feel stuck.
+You can either (1) Hire a private career coach; (2) Find community-based free or low-cost job search assistance through nonprofit employment centers, libraries, and churches; and/or (3) Join a free online Job Search Council.

 If you’ve landed a new job, what strategies worked for you?
 Please share your job search secrets with me, and I may feature your advice in a future article.